sf-wdi-34/angular-routing/readme.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 Angular is built for Single Page Applications (SPAs).
-An SPA uses one main HTML page and dynamically updates its content without reloading the page and without the time required to request a whole new HTML file from the server.
+A SPA uses one main HTML page and dynamically updates its content, without reloading the page and without the time required to request a whole new HTML file from the server.

 A Single Page App needs a way of responding to user navigation.
 In a client-side framework like Angular, routing between views is not managed by the server, but by the client itself.
 Angular associates the path of your URL with a controller and template.